railwayapp/docs/src/docs/guides/database-migration-guide.md

 ### What if something goes wrong?

 The old plugin remains intact until you verify the migration.
-If you encounter any issues, please reach out on our [Discord](https://discord.com/channels/713503345364697088/1200516735497945239), [Community Forum](https://community.railway.app/db-migration), or contact our support team at [support@railway.app](mailto:support@railway.app) (for Pro users).
+If you encounter any issues, please reach out on our [Discord](https://discord.com/channels/713503345364697088/1200516735497945239), [Community Forum](https://community.railway.com/db-migration), or contact our support team at [support@railway.com](mailto:support@railway.com) (for Pro users).

 ## Conclusion